veyisTurgut/coco-project/report.md

 ### Abstract

-This project investigates the evolution of a simulated AI-driven personalized learning environment, modeled as a dynamic computer network.
+This project investigates the evolution of a simulated AI-driven personalized learning environment, modeled as a dynamic network.
 The core objective is to analyze the emergent social network structure among students, focusing on how interactions shaped by an LLM-powered recommendation engine influence community formation, individual topic diversity (Shannon Entropy), and the potential development or mitigation of echo chambers.
 The simulation incorporates student profiles with learning styles and topic affinities, an adaptive recommendation mechanism designed to promote diversity when individual engagement narrows, and LLM-generated feedback for consumed resources.
 Network analysis was performed at 5-turn intervals over a 100-turn simulation, tracking community structure (Louvain), centrality measures (PageRank, Betweenness), and individual/community topic diversity.
 Results indicate that while the system fosters an overall increase in topic diversity for most students and within communities, a persistent minority of students (~22%) still exhibit low diversity, suggesting individual echo chamber tendencies.
 However, the network maintains robust connectivity, avoiding fragmentation, with a distributed set of bridge nodes rather than hyper-centralized brokers.
 The adaptive recommender appears effective in counteracting severe, widespread echo chamber formation at both individual and community levels.

 ### 1. Introduction